Comprehensive Guide: How to Start an Airbnb

 Designing for your guests and region

-Now you’ve done a lot of pre-work, it starts getting real.
-Most of the steps leading up to this point are part of the research and planning phase.
-Getting to the implementation stage is where it becomes reality.
-It can become overwhelming and expensive so it’s important to break things down.
+Now that you’ve done a lot of pre-work to start an Airbnb, things are getting real.
+Most of the previous steps were part of the research and planning phase, but now the implementation stage makes it a reality.
+This phase can be overwhelming and expensive, so it’s essential to break things down.

-Assuming that you’ve secured your space, completed the research on the customer and market, designing for the rooms can become more of a check list function.
-You’ll need to have furnishings for the follow as a minimum:
+Assuming you’ve secured your space and completed research on your target customers and market, designing the rooms can be more of a checklist function.
+You’ll need to have the following furnishings at a minimum:

 • Sofa, sofa bed, or sectional